KristijanArmeni/verbatim-memory-in-NLMs/data/README.md

 { "n3": [["window", "door", "roof"], ["hall", "window", "door"], ["hearth", "hall", "window"],
 ```

+These files are created by the script:
+- `sample_noun_lists.py`

 ## Intervening texts

 Intervening texts for each scenario are available in `intervening_texts.json`.
-The corresponding python dicts are defined under the `prompts` varibale in `stimuli.py`
+The corresponding python dicts are defined under the `prompts` variable in `stimuli.py`

 The .json contains a dict of dicts where each level 1 dict contains texts of different lengths (1, 2, 3, 4, 5) for a specific scenario.